linobino1/kino/README.md

 docker exec -i <container> /usr/bin/mongodump --uri mongodb://db:27017/app --out /dump

 # navigate to the dump folder, it should be a docker volume defined in the docker-compose file you are using
+# if jenkins started the docker container, the dump folder should be in the jenkins workspace,
+# e.g. /var/jenkins_home/workspace/<project_name>/dump
+# you can find the path to the dump dir by running `docker inspect <container>` and looking for the volumes
 cd path/to/dump

 # zip the dump folder (it will be named like the database you are using)